Catania Sicily, Italy Travel Guide

 Valid valid for three months after departure from Schengen Area.

-Mandatory for visa applicants, coverage of €30,000 for medical emergencies.
+Mandatory for visa applicants, coverage of €30,ONE thousand for medical emergencies.

 Hotel bookings or invitation letter.

-Evidence to cover your stay.
+Evidence to pay for your stay.

 The Euro (€) is the currency in Italy.
 Effective budgeting enhances your travel enjoyment.